-Bernard Hinault “Attack of the Badger” – 1979 Tour de France, Le Blaireau Edition of 150
+Bernard Hinault “Attack of the Badger” – 1979 Tour de France, Special “le Blaireau” Edition of 150

-1979 Tour de France – Hinault in Legendary Renault Team Jersey
+1979 Tour de France, Hinault in his legendary Renault Team Jersey

 Bernard Hinault’s early training partners nicknamed the young rider “le Blaireau” or “The Badger” in English to tease the young rider.
-When the nickname was used in front of a writer from the French newspaper l’Equipe it stuck.
-Hinault came to embrace the name and commented in 2003, “A badger is a beautiful thing.
-When it’s hunted it goes into its sett and waits.
+It stuck when somebody used the nickname in front of a writer from the French newspaper l’Equipe.
+Hinault embraced the name and commented in 2003, “A badger is a beautiful thing.
+When it’s hunted, it goes into its sett and waits.
 When it comes out again, it attacks.
 That’s the reason for my nickname.
 When I’m annoyed I go home, you don’t see me for a month.
 When I come out again, I win.”

 The Attack of the Badger, as we are calling it, was taken by famed Dutch photographer Tonny Strouken.
 This photo captures Bernard Hinault, aka The Badger, in full attack mode at the 1979 Tour de France.
 The iconic intensity of Hinault is in full view as he marches on his way to what will ultimately be his second of five overall Tour de France victories.